 Here’s a few elements from this Email Campaign:

 - Multi-day promotion instead of single-day blast.

 - Highly segmented sending: firstly hot list, then active buyers, active non-buyers, non-active buyers, non-active non-buyers.

 - Not annoying: people who opened 1st email got only 1 more.
 People who didn’t open 1st email got two more.

 - The inclusion of non-active segments in a way that drives sales but DOES NOT harm deliverability too much.

 - Re-sending to non-openers once.

 - Proper naming of campaigns to avoid confusion (actually messed up the name on last email haha, but subscribers can’t see that).

 - You can’t see that but I used a “different” offer, fixed $$ off instead of %.
 It adds up to exactly the same, but looks & feels different.
 I wrote about this last time, check it.

-Btw – this is a roughly 50k email list.
+Btw, this is a roughly 50k email list.
 There are roughly 15k people that are emailed regularly (active/hot).
 Those people also generated roughly $6,500 of sales.
-Inactives has been left alone for a while.
+Inactives have been left alone for a while.
 Actives matter.